How to Choose an Indoor Table Tennis Table

-At Acrasport, you will now find mainly Sponeta indoor tables in several “levels”: from hobby models around 16–19 mm, through training and sports tables (typically 19 mm), to competition 22 mm and ITTF competition (25 mm).
+At Acrasport, you’ll now mainly find Sponeta indoor tables in several “tiers”: from hobby models around 16–19 mm, through training and sports tables (typically 19 mm), all the way up to competition-grade 22 mm and ITTF-standard (25 mm).

-1) Occasional play at home / for the family (hobby) – 16–19 mm
+1) Occasional home use / for family (hobby) – 16–19 mm

-Recommended types:
+Recommended models:

-3) Competition level (club/school/frequent play) – 22 mm
+3) Competition level (club/school/regular play) – 22 mm

-4) Competition / tournaments (ITTF) – 25 mm
+4) Competitions / Tournaments (ITTF) – 25 mm

 5) Premium interior design

-When you want the table in the room to look good (not just “work”):
+If you want the table in the room to look good (not just “work”):

-What to look for when choosing
+What to Look for When Choosing

 • 16 mm: recreational play, good for “occasional” use

-• 25 mm: highest level, often ITTF
+• 25 mm: top level, often ITTF

-2) Wheels, castors and brakes
+2) Casters, wheels, and brakes

-3) Storage size (dimensions when folded)
+3) Storage Size (dimensions when folded)

-4) Option for solo training (“replay”)
+4) Option for solo training (“playing against yourself”)

 5) Indoor = dry environment